Cat-Scratch Disease

 Cat-scratch disease (CSD) is a zoonotic infection caused by Bartonella henselae, which most commonly causes a subacute, regional lymphadenitis syndrome but is also more rarely associated with visceral organ, neurologic, and ocular manifestations.

-• Domestic cat is the primary reservoir for B. henselae and the major vector for transmission to humans.
+• Cats are the primary reservoir for B. henselae and the major vector for transmission to humans.

-• CSD most commonly results from a cat scratch or bite; flea bites are also implicated in the transmission of CSD.
+• CSD most commonly results from a cat scratch or bite; flea bites are also implicated in transmission.

 • Kittens are more likely to transmit the organism than adult cats.

-• 90% of patients with CSD have history of recent cat contact.
+• 90% of patients with CSD have history of recent cat contact, most commonly with an apparently healthy kitten.

 • Person-to-person transmission is not thought to occur.